 The importance of Prototyping and wire-frames.

-I have done many projects involving wire-framing (usually with omnigraffle and Invison, or Azure, or Photoshop and Illustrator.)
+I have done many projects involving high fidelity wire-framing (usually with OmniGraffle, Sketch, Invison, or Photoshop and Illustrator.)

 MY FAVOURITE PROTOTYPING PROJECTS: